sapegin/washingcode-book/manuscript/Avoid_mutation.md

 #### Updating objects

 Modern JavaScript makes it easier to do immutable data updates thanks to [the spread syntax](http://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).
-Before the spread syntax we had to write something like:
+Before the spread syntax, we had to write something like:

 ```js
 const prev = { coffee: 1 };